ozzysmithjones/gameoverlord/README.md

     }
 ```

 The assert macro has a condition (like normal) but it also has a fallback recovery behaviour to perform in a release build.
 In release, asserts do not dissapear but instead perform the fallback behaviour in the event of an error.
-This means that your program can "Fail Fast" in development builds but be "Fault Tolerant" in release builds, configuring behaviour to match the need of the target audience.
+This means that your program can "Fail Fast" in development builds but also be "Fault Tolerant" in release builds, configuring behaviour to match the need of the target audience.
 These macros can of course be adjusted to suit your application.